-Osteopathy is a whole body system of diagnosis and hands on treatment which was developed in the 1870′s by a Missouri practicing physician and surgeon, Andrew Taylor Still.
-Dr Still became critical of the medical system at the time as he saw many people die of serious illness, including his three children.
-He developed a branch of medicine that took into account principles on which Osteopathy is still based upon today.
+Osteopathy is a whole body system of diagnosis and hands on treatment.
+It was developed in the 1870′s by a Missouri practicing physician and surgeon, Dr. Andrew Taylor Still.
+Dr Still became critical of the limits the medical system had at the time, so he pioneered a branch of medicine that took into account the principles on which Osteopathy is based upon today.

 Osteopathy is recognised by the British Medical Association as a discrete medical discipline.
-Osteopaths are trained in anatomy, physiology, pathology and general medical diagnosis, as well as Osteopathic diagnosis and technique.
+Osteopaths have studied anatomy, physiology, pathology and general medical diagnosis, as well as Osteopathic diagnosis and technique.
 They are also qualified to perform standard medical examinations and recognise conditions that require further medical referral.
 If on presentation to the Osteopath, your condition is not appropriate for Osteopathic treatment, you will be advised and referred to your GP or an appropriate alternative.